| The boxes on the VAT Return are

 be accounted for under the normal rules.
 Refer to VAT Notice 725 section 4 for

 further details on dispatches.
+The

 net value of the supply is returned in box 6